rlee0525/Algorithms/Interview/Concepts.md

   - Harder to do big refactoring across many services
 - A little bit of overhead in messages between apps unlike monolith

+## CORS (Cross-Origin Resource Sharing)
+- A resource makes a cross-origin HTTP request when it requests a resource from a different domain, protocol, or port to its own.
+- For security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
+- CORS mechanism gives web servers cross-domain access controls, which enable secure cross-domain data transfers.
+- It works by adding new HTTP headers that allow servers to describe the set of origins that are permitted to read that information using a web browser.

+## Session Token
+- Session tokens are stored on the client side in the form of JSON object.
+It is typically stored in the localStorage, which is domain-specific although sometimes stored in sessionStorage and even as a cookie (which is too small and most likely not the case).
+Session token based authentication allows stateless authorization.
+Once user enters their login credentials, the server verifies and returns a signed token, which is stored in localStorage.
+On subsequent requests, this token is included in the header which the server decodes it to be valid and processes the request.
+Destroyed on the client-side once a user logs out.

+## HTTPS & SSL
+- HTTPS is the secure version of HTTP, the protocol over which data is sent between your browser and the website that you are connected to.
+- HTTPS typically uses SSL (Secure Sockets Layer) or TLS (Transport Layer Security) to encrypt all communications between your browser and the website.
+- SSL utilizes asymmetric Public Key Infrastructure (PKI) system, which uses a public key and a private key to encrypt communications.
+Anything encrypted with the public key can only be decrypted by the private key and vice-versa.